-Studying abroad is an exciting time of discovery.
-You'll experience new cultures, make friends from all over the world and learn a huge amount about yourself.
-It also looks great on your CV.
-However, there might be many reasons for you not to opt for the long study abroad options such as the semester abroad or the year abroad but that doesn’t mean we haven’t anything to offer!
+The International Mobility team at Worcester strives to make the Study Abroad program as much accessible and inclusive as possible.
+We understand there might be many reasons for you not to opt for the long study abroad options such as the semester abroad or the year abroad but that doesn’t mean we haven’t anything to offer!

 You can attend a summer school at one of our partners or endorsed universities!
 Summer schools usually run from between one to six weeks.
 Some focus on cultural experience, while others will focus on specific course related subjects.
 Every year the programs and the destinations are different and there is no limit in what you can do and achieve!